 1 .
 What I heard: “It’s the most natural thing.”

-The problem with saying that something is natural is that there is an implication that it must be easy”¦ at least that it the way I interpreted it when I was pregnant the first time.
-One of the very first breastfeeding tips I heard from many seasoned Mothers that “breastfeeding is the most natural thing in the world, all mammals on earth do it!”
-In my naivety, I thought that meant that the moment I gave birth, two beautiful streams of milk would come cascading out of my mammaries, and both my child and I would obviously know what to do.
+The problem with saying that something is natural is that there is an implication that it must be easy; at least that is the way I interpreted it when I was pregnant the first time.
+One of the very first breastfeeding tips I heard from many seasoned mothers was that “breastfeeding is the most natural thing in the world, all mammals on earth do it!”

 I never thought in a million years that I would have an issue.
 It was going to come NATURALLY to me.
 I took my predisposed ability to breastfeed for granted.
-When a breastfeeding class was offered to me as one of the child birth prep courses by my physician’s office, I quickly disregarded it.
-After all I told myself if cats and monkeys and women throughout the history of our species could successfully navigate it, I certainly can figure it out.
+When a breastfeeding class was offered to me as one of the childbirth prep courses by my physician’s office, I quickly disregarded it.
+After all, I told myself if cats and monkeys and women throughout the history of our species could successfully navigate it, I certainly can figure it out.

 What I wish I heard: “It might not come naturally to you, and that’s okay.”

-I was in complete shock when shortly after giving birth to my son, I discovered that my nipples were not ideal for latching.
+I was completely shocked when shortly after giving birth to my son, I discovered that my nipples were not ideal for latching.
 In fact, my poor little guy had a very hard time finding something to latch on to, given that my nipples were somewhat flat.
 I remember feeling horrified as the nurse at the hospital took a look at me fumbling as I tried to guide my baby’s mouth to where I was guessing it should go and asked, “Did you take a breastfeeding class?”
-“No”¦” I replied, sinking into my regret and realization that all of my assumptions about how simple this was going

-to be were sadly misguided.
-“I’ll have the lactation consultant come and see you in the morning” she said, and left me there to continue fumbling, tears welling and panic rising.
+“No,” I replied, sinking into my regret and realization that all of my assumptions about how simple this was going to be were sadly misguided.
+“I’ll have the lactation consultant come and see you in the morning,” she said and left me there to continue fumbling, tears welling and panic rising.

-The truth is the while some women may not have as hard a time as others learning how to breastfeed, it is a learned skill.
+The truth is while some women may not have as hard of a time as others learning how to breastfeed, it is a learned skill.
 No one gets into a car for the first time and knows instinctively how to operate it, even though it may seem easy enough to do before you try, I just step on the gas, and steer with the wheel, right?

 A Saving Grace